Belgian-Coder/AutoHotKey-scripts/Pin window/README.md

 # Pin Windows - Bottom Right - fancyZone

 A customized script to combine the functionallity to keep windows always on top with zone placement through FancyZones from Microsoft Powertoys.
 More information can be found in the script file.

+## Functionality

+All key combinations will only work in combination with designated zones in FancyZones as explained in the script file.
+Width and height of the zones do not influence functionality.
+You need to enable the "Override Windows Snap shortcut (Win + Arrow) to move windows between zones" setting in PowerToys.
+List of possible combinations:

+- `windows + alt + up` => maximize the active window
+- `windows + alt + left` => move and resize the active window to the left large zone
+- `windows + alt + right` => move and resize the active window to the upper right zone
+- `windows + alt + down` => move and resize the active window to the lower right zone